NARW8997/CS4156_client_service/README.md

  ### The service is the client service of Customer for DrinkMoreWater service
  ### The service has mainly 5 modules
  ### The service implemented using resttemplate to call DrinkMoreWater API particularly for Customer
+ ### The service token for now is "4", the user id "4" in the DrinkMoreWater database which role is a Customer, teh service also has sub-user system to store user from Client Service, every user from Client Service can use API with token "4"

 * ___Users___
      * `GET /user`
           * Description: This endpoint retrieves all users that match the template given in the query parameters.
 No parameters are required.